blurbusters/RefreshRateCalculator/README.md

 ## COMMON USE

-* Generate accurate refresh rate estimate from a stream of jittery/skipped refresh cycle timestamps
+* Generate ultra-accurate refresh rate estimate from a stream of jittery/skipped refresh cycle timestamps
+* Generate ultra-accurate timestamp estimate of next refresh cycle

 ## OTHER ADVANCED NICHE USES / LESS COMMON